-Left-hand machines all true champions, this new genuine

-Vibroplex "Champion" defies competition.
-Amazingly easy to learn professionally fast and easy to operate and made to last for years, magine penuine full-sized Vibroplex key with up-to-date vacuslive Vibroplex features for only \$9.95.
-If you can use the Standard key - you can send better, faster and with less effort with the "Champion", Vibroplex, Simply press lever - Vibroplex does the rest, Ideal for "Ham" or professional.
+Like all true champions, this new genuic chines if extre.
+Vibropiec "Champion" teles competition.
+Amazingly easy to learn provide the set of the magnetic set of the raclusive Ubropiex features for only \$9.05.
+If you can use the Standard key - you can send better, faster and with less effort with the "Champion" Vibropiex.
+Simply press lover - Vibropiex does the rest.
+Ideal for "Ham" or professional.
 See the "Champion" at your dealer's today.
-If he cannot supply you, write or order direct from us.
+If he cannot work with use order direct from us.
 Remit by money order or registered mail.
-Write to-day for descriptive literature of other Vibroplex models including the sensational 1940 De Luxe models.
+Write to-day for including the sensational 1940 De Luxe models.
+The BUG trede chines \$1 extra.